 On the other hand, R imports files from CSV, Excel, and text files.
 R is not as straightforward as Python when it comes to grabbing data from the web, but it is possible to use the Rvest package for basic web data extraction.
 Plus, SPSS and Minitab files can also convert to R data frames.

-As said before, R stands out for its data visualization abilities.
+As said before, R stands out for its data visualisation abilities.
 It illustrates the results from statistical analyses by using plots, charts, and graphs.
 For more advanced plots, data scientists can also use ggplot2, one of the most popular R packages.
 It is possible to build almost any type of graph using this tool.
 Plus, ggplot2 allows users to change components within a plot with a high level of abstraction.

-Python is not as strong as R regarding data visualization.
+Python is not as strong as R regarding data visualisation.
 However, Python users can always rely on the Maplotlib library.
 This tool enables users to utilize interactive figures and create several types of plots (histograms, scatter plots, 3D plots, etc.).

 There are several libraries available for different methods of data manipulation.
 For instance, for data aggregation, R users can rely either on the integrated data frame type or on dplyr (a library part of the Tidyverse package).
 For shape manipulation, the tidyr library (part of the Tidyverse package as well) is also a good R solution.